-At St. James, our students are encouraged to become life-long learners who serve God and others.
+In closing, St. James School encourages students to become life-long learners who serve God and others.
 Partnering with families to support the school's mission will allow us to meet the needs of each child.
-Father John and I are grateful for the opportunity to educate your children and for your choosing to support Catholic education.
+Father Roy, Deacon Rene and I are grateful for the opportunity to educate your children and for your choosing to support Catholic education.
 Please do not hesitate to reach out to me as my door is always open.
-I look forward to meeting you all throughout the coming school year, and wish you all the best.
+I look forward to seeing you all throughout the coming school year, and wish you all the best.